โœ๏ธIntro to Christianity

 Why This Matters

-The Ten Commandments aren't just an ancient list of rules—they're the foundation of covenant theology and ethical monotheism, two concepts that appear throughout your study of Christianity and its Jewish roots.
-When you understand these commandments, you're grasping how early believers understood their relationship with God and with each other.
+The Ten Commandments aren't just an ancient list of rules.
+They're the foundation of covenant theology and ethical monotheism, two concepts that appear throughout your study of Christianity and its Jewish roots.
+Understanding these commandments means grasping how early believers understood their relationship with God and with each other.
 The commandments reveal a two-directional ethical framework: vertical duties (human-to-God) and horizontal duties (human-to-human), a structure that shapes Christian moral teaching to this day.

-You're being tested on more than memorizing "thou shalt not"—you need to understand why these commandments matter theologically and how they function as covenant stipulations.
+You need to understand more than "thou shalt not."
+You need to know why these commandments matter theologically and how they function as covenant stipulations.
 Think of them as the terms of a treaty between God and Israel, establishing expectations for both worship and community life.
-Don't just memorize the list; know what each commandment reveals about divine authority, human dignity, and social ethics.
+For each commandment, ask yourself what it reveals about divine authority, human dignity, and social ethics.

 The Covenant Foundation